-- (iii) the substance of the allegations has been or could be appropriately dealt with in another process or proceeding; - (iv) there is no reasonable prospect that the allegations will be substantiated; - (v) the allegations are Trivial, Frivolous, Vexatious, or made in Bad Faith; - (vi) the allegations give rise to an Abuse of Process; - (vii) the allegations were raised for an improper purpose or motive; - (viii) the allegations relate to a contractual dispute between the Registrant and a third party and there is no public interest in authorizing an investigation; - (b) authorize an investigation pursuant to section 66(1)(a) of the PGA [Investigations] and - (i) order further investigation to be conducted pursuant to sections 9.7.4 to 9.7.6 of the Bylaws, or - (ii) deem the investigation to be complete based on the written report provided pursuant to subsection (1) or section 9.6(1)(c) of the Bylaws and make a decision pursuant to section 9.7.7 of the Bylaws. - (3) If the Investigation Committee declines to authorize an investigation pursuant to subsection (2)(a), the Investigation Committee must provide the Complainant and the Registrant subject to the complaint with a written report stating the nature of the complaint and the reasons for closure of the file. - (4) If the written report brought to the Investigation Committee pursuant to subsection (1) or section 9.6(1)(c) of the Bylaws contains evidence that a Registrant has been convicted of an indictable offence, the Investigation Committee may authorize an investigation pursuant to section 66(1)(a) of the PGA [Investigations], deem the investigation to be complete based on the written report, and take action pursuant to section 9.7.2 of the Bylaws. - (5) If the Investigation Committee authorizes an investigation pursuant to section 66(1)(a) of the PGA in relation to a public sector Firm, EGBC must notify the Office of the Superintendent of Professional Governance within 30 days of the decision to authorize the investigation.
+- (iii) the substance of the allegations has been or could be appropriately dealt with in another process or proceeding; - (iv) there is no reasonable prospect that the allegations, if proven, could substantiate a finding of Professional Misconduct, Conduct Unbecoming a Registrant, or Incompetent performance of duties undertaken while engaged in the Regulated Practice; - (v) the allegations are Trivial, Frivolous, Vexatious, or made in Bad Faith; - (vi) the allegations give rise to an Abuse of Process; - (vii) the allegations were raised for an improper purpose or motive; - (viii) the allegations relate to a contractual dispute between the Registrant and a third party and there is no public interest in authorizing an investigation; - (b) authorize an investigation pursuant to section 66(1)(a) of the PGA [Investigations] and - (i) order further investigation to be conducted pursuant to sections 9.7.4 to 9.7.6 of the Bylaws, or - (ii) deem the investigation to be complete based on the written report provided pursuant to subsection (1) or section 9.6(1)(c) of the Bylaws and make a decision pursuant to section 9.7.7 of the Bylaws. - (3) If the Investigation Committee declines to authorize an investigation pursuant to subsection (2)(a), the Investigation Committee must provide the Complainant and the Registrant subject to the complaint with a written report stating the nature of the complaint and the reasons for closure of the file. - (4) If the written report brought to the Investigation Committee pursuant to subsection (1) or section 9.6(1)(c) of the Bylaws contains evidence that a Registrant has been convicted of an indictable offence, the Investigation Committee may authorize an investigation pursuant to section 66(1)(a) of the PGA [Investigations], deem the investigation to be complete based on the written report, and take action pursuant to section 9.7.2 of the Bylaws. - (5) If the Investigation Committee authorizes an investigation pursuant to section 66(1)(a) of the PGA in relation to a public sector Firm, EGBC must notify the Office of the Superintendent of Professional Governance within 30 days of the decision to authorize the investigation.